kabirwalia8300/textDirect/README.md

 # TextDirect

-In several countries developing countries, certain socioeconomic strata of people lack financial resources to purchase smart phones with GPS applications.
+Large number of people in several countries cannot avail GPS technologies due to *a) Lack of financial resources to purchase smartphones with GPS applications like Google Maps.
+*b) Poor penetration of internet and mobile data services in the regions they reside in.
-However, most users have phones equipped with text messaging capabilities. textDirect delivers step by step directions via SMS.
+However, most users have feature phones equipped with text messaging capabilities.
+TextDirect is an SMS-based navigation service that delivers step by step directions between two locations.

 ### Dependencies